dtaylor00/3560-Project-Spring2021/README.md

 Are we using framework or library?
 If yes, what is it?
 Any tool for documentation?
 Should there be a build system?
 Gradle, ant, npm etc?
+  We will be using Unity's inbuilt build system to build and run our project.